Gaussian semiparametric estimates on the unit sphere: Narrow-band estimates

 \section{Narrow-band estimates}

-In the previous Section, we have shown that under Conditions \ref{A1}, \ref {A2}, it is possible to establish a rate of convergence for the spherical Whittle estimates; however, due to the presence of an asymptotic bias term, statistical inference turned out to be unfeasible.
-The purpose of this Section is to propose a narrow band estimator allowing for feasible inference under broad circumstances.
-We start from the following
+In the previous section, we have shown that under Conditions \ref{A1}, \ref{A2}, it is possible to establish a rate of convergence for the spherical\vadjust{\goodbreak} Whittle estimates; however, due to the presence of an asymptotic bias term, statistical inference turned out to be unfeasible.
+The purpose of this section is to propose a narrow band estimator allowing for feasible inference under broad circumstances.
+We start from the following definition. \begin{definition} The \textup{Narrow--Band Spherical Whittle estimator} for the parameters $ \vartheta=(\alpha,G)$ is provided by